 Glazer Children’s Museum provides spaces for playful interaction and learning built just for kids.

 The Children’s Board of Hillsborough County presents Free Tuesdays held on the first Tuesday of every month, with Free Museum admission from 10am-5pm.
-Register in advance, visit the Glazer Museum calendar for upcoming dates.
+Register in advance, visit the Glazer Museum website for upcoming dates.

 Cracker Country Free Admission